-The TRUFORMA[®] canine eACTH assay uses an antibody pair that was selected to have small, non-overlapping epitopes in order to eliminate interference from corticotropin-like intermediate peptide (CLIP), a proteolytic cleavage product of ACTH.
-Additionally, because TRUFORMA testing is performed at the point of care, ACTH degradation is less problematic than in comparable reference lab testing.
+The same TRUFORMA eACTH cartridge can be used to test canine or equine samples, using species-specific analysis to generate results.
+The TRUFORMA eACTH canine assay uses an antibody pair that was selected to have small, non-overlapping epitopes in order to eliminate interference from corticotropin-like intermediate peptide (CLIP), a proteolytic cleavage product of ACTH.
+Additionally, because TRUFORMA testing is performed at the point of care, eACTH degradation is less problematic than in comparable reference lab testing.

-Using the industry standard recommendations for bioanalytical method validation8 and the Clinical and Laboratory Standards Institute (CLSI) guidelines on method comparison and bias estimation,9 the TRUFORMA assay performance requirements were chosen to meet or exceed reference laboratory performance in order to provide unparalleled performance at the POC.
-The three phases of the canine eACTH assay development were designed to provide a high-quality and reliable POC assay and included feasibility evaluation and optimization with species-specific assessment, design and testing of preliminary assay performance, and performance verification (Figure 3).
+Using industry standard recommendations for bioanalytical method validation and the Clinical and Laboratory Standards Institute (CLSI) guidelines on method comparison and bias estimation (EP09c), the TRUFORMA assay performance requirements were chosen to meet or exceed reference laboratory capabilities in order to provide unparalleled performance at the POC.
+The three phases of eACTH assay development were designed to provide a high-quality and reliable POC assay and included feasibility evaluation and optimization with species-specific assessment, design and testing of preliminary assay performance, and performance verification (Figure 3).